Particular/docs.particular.net/servicepulse/usage.md

 ### Setting an endpoint type

+The usage summary may contain detected queues that should not be counted as part of a license with Particular Software.
+The raw report data will be processed by a tool that will ignore throughput caused, for example, by ServiceControl and related tools that should not be counted for licensing purposes.

-The detected endpoints and queues screen provides an option to set the endpoint type if there is a valid reason as to why a queue should not be included in the licensing calculations.
+In addition, the detected endpoints and queues screen provides an option to set the endpoint type which provides a reason as to why a queue should not be included in the licensing calculations.
 Any changes made to the endpoint type are automaically saved.

 #### Bulk endpoint updates